menu

 Majority of your currency, should be always spent on your weapons.
 You should always think about what you're trying to get from your Transmutes and Augmentations.
 Don't just throw them on every item you have.
 Be purposeful.

 For example - if you haven't found movement speed boots in the early game, and you already have a decent weapon, you can spend Augmentations on boots with an elemental Resistance suffix and an open prefix, to fish for a Movement Speed prefix.
 Blue weapons with Attack Speed or +to Levels of Melee Skills are the best target for your Augmentation Orbs.
 Always take stock of your gear and try to figure out what's your weakest piece.
-If you're level 28 and haven't upgraded your chest piece since level 4, it's a good idea to pick up white s and throw some Transmutes at them.
+If you're level 28 and haven't upgraded your chest piece since level 4, it's a good idea to pick up white Studded Vests and throw some Transmutes at them.
 Even a mediocre evasion roll + life regeneration on a good base will be better than most random rares that you found 20 levels ago.

 Be disciplined with your currency.
 For example, you should NEVER Exalt a piece of gear that isn't a Quarterstaff unless you have more than 6 Exalts - which is enough for your next 2 upgrades during the campaign.
 Same goes for Regal orbs if you have 2 or less, and Artificer's Orbs if you have 4 or less.
 Keep them for weapon upgrades, and only spend the surplus on other items.